Russian Scientists Create Nanoparticles to Protect Healthy Cells During Radiation Therapy

 A key aspect of the new approach is the modification of cerium oxide with pyrroloquinoline quinone — a molecule with an antioxidant effect that helps regulate the functioning of mitochondria.
 Experiments have shown that the use of nanoparticles during irradiation increased the survival rate of healthy cells by 45% compared to the control group.
 At the same time, the survival rate of cancer cells remained low, similar to the results of conventional radiation therapy.

-The development opens up new prospects for improving cancer treatment methods, minimizing side effects and improving the quality of life of patients.
+The development opens up new perspectives for improving cancer treatment methods, minimizing side effects and improving the quality of life of patients.

-Earlier www1.ru reported that the only Russian drug against cancer based on a virus passed the first tests.
+Earlier www1.ru reported that the only drug in Russia against cancer based on the virus passed the first tests.

-Will Distinguish Cancer Cells from Healthy Ones: Russia is the First in the World to Develop a "Smart" DNA Structure
+Will distinguish cancer cells from healthy ones: Russia is the first in the world to develop a "smart" DNA construct

 Sources